vala-lang/vala-docs/docs/about.md

 header files and C applications may then access the GObject-based API of the Vala library as usual.
-It should also be easily possible to write a bindings generator for access to Vala libraries from applications written in e.g. C# as the Vala parser is written as a library, so that all compile-time information is available when generating a binding.
+It should also be easily possible to write a bindings generator for access to Vala libraries from applications written in e.g., C# as the Vala parser is written as a library, so that all compile-time information is available when generating a binding.

 ## Why Vala?